mborgerson/wiki-export/wiki/Xbox_360_Backward_Compatibility.md

 ### Modifications to xboxkrnl.exe

-The IDEXPDTR section has been dropped, additionally the extra data from the MS-DOS header is gone.
+The IDEXPRDT section has been dropped, additionally the extra data from the MS-DOS header is gone.

 #### Guest to host communication